 Are You Ready to Take the Plunge?

 This is an exciting challenge, so make sure that you are fully committed to the success of your enterprise.
 After you have done your homework and due diligence and learned what you need to do in order to launch your viable business in your community, it’s time to make your move.
-Ensure better success by continuing to research how you can build business credit when establishing a new business.
+Ensure better success by continuing to research when establishing a new business.
 Welcome to the heady world of entrepreneurship!